Iran faces global criticism, protests over woman's death

 The province has seen past violence between Iranian security forces and Kurdish separatists.

 The protests spread to Tehran and other cities on Monday.
-A news website affiliated with state TV said 22 people were arrested at a protest in the northern city of Rasht, the first official confirmation of arrests related to the protests.
+A news website affiliated with state TV said 22 people were arrested at a protest in the northern city of Rasht.

 State TV showed footage of protests on Monday, including images of two police cars with their windows smashed.
 It said the protesters torched two motorbikes as well, and that they burned Iranian flags in Kurdish areas and Tehran.